RikkiGibson/Corvallis-Bus-Server/README.md

 ## Prerequisites for running

 - Visual Studio 2015
-- Azure Account

 ## Purpose

 To have a more convenient way to get real-time information about the free buses in Corvallis.
-Data from CTS (basically, huge chunks of XML) is mapped into some more easily-digestable JSON for different use cases.
+Data from CTS is mapped into some more easily-digestable JSON for different use cases.

 ## Disclaimer